 From ancient Greece to North Africa, different Mediterranean cultures have all left their mark on Marseille, and this dynamic melting pot has plenty to keep visitors entertained.
 However, choosing where to stay in Marseille can be tricky – especially if it’s your first visit – so use this handy Marseille hotels guide to find the best places to stay in the city.

-Airbnbs more your style?
-Read our guide to the Best Airbnbs in Marseille instead.
+Vacation rentals more your style?
+Read our guide to the Best holiday homes in Marseille instead.

 Best Places To Stay In Marseille